Why sales forecasting is important and how to do it accurately

 OnPlan FP&A software was built to help you avoid common mistakes and evolve your forecast thanks to incoming, real-time information.
 Use our platform to become a master of your data and overcome the challenges of spreadsheets.Book a Demo Now

 The sales forecasting budget is a vital driver of pro forma financial statements.
-It is the first budget in the master budget cycle that drives the development of all other budgets and creates the capacity for the business to operate.
-While a reliable sales budget is a prerequisite for the company’s financial plan and management to take appropriate decisions, it can be tough to create an accurate sales forecast.
+It’s the first budget in the master budget cycle that drives the development of all other budgets and creates the capacity for the business to operate.
+While a reliable sales budget is a prerequisite for the company to make appropriate decisions, it can be tough to create an accurate sales forecast.

 November 30, 2022 10 min read

 October 19, 2022 1 min read

 June 17, 2022 1 min read

 June 17, 2022 2 min read

 Learn how OnPlan gives your model superpowers.Book a demo